smartlyio/check-versioning-action/README.md

 ### `enforce`

-**Optional** If this is set tu true, this will cause the action to fail with an error if the version is not specified correctly.
+**Optional** If this is set to true, this will cause the action to fail with an error if the version is not specified correctly.

 ### `allow_no_release`

-**Optional** Allow a `no release`, `no_release` or `no-release` label to allow the function to not fail with enforce even if no version is present.
-Care needs to be taken when using this as enforce will NOT preven the function from returning an empy version type string.
+**Optional** Allow a `no release`, `norelease`, `no_release` or `no-release` label to allow the function to not fail with enforce even if no version is present.
+Care needs to be taken when using this as enforce will NOT prevent the function from returning an empty version type string.
 This is intended for use in places where a release label of some kind is required and a PR that should NOT do a release is explicity labelled.

 ## Outputs